 When You Need Child Support Modifications

 While it is true that child support is set by state standards and withheld through income withholding it is also true that work, health and life situations change.
-My extensive history of working in the county has given me a unique insight into what can and cannot be modified, the acceptable reasons for modification and the modification process.
+My extensive history of working in the county has given me a unique insight into what can and cannot be a basis for modification, the acceptable reasons for modification and the modification process.
 Working with an experienced family law attorney who has an understanding of the county and the courts can ensure that a necessary modification is approved when possible.

 Determining A Basis For The Modification